readthedocs/blog/search-improvements.rst

 - `Exact Matching Search`_
 - `Case Insensitive Search`_
-- `Improved Result Order`_,
+- `Improved Result Order`_
 - `Zero Downtime Indexing`_

-Together with this, I am willing to implement more features like the following:
+Together with this, we are planning more features like the following:

 - `Search as You Type and Autocomplete`_
 - `Code Search`_